AY2324S2-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 - 1b.
 Invalid input command.
   - 1b1.
 Return an error indicating command not recognised and provides the correct command format.
   - Use case ends.
 - 2a.
-Partial match for specified parameter. - 2a1.
+Partial match for specified parameter.
+  - 2a1.
 System will display all matching results for the specified value.
   <br>

 #### Use case 4: View all students

 **MSS:**

-1. User enters the command `/list_student`
+1. User wants to view all students' details.
 2. System displays all students information (name, email, student id and tutorial class).
    Use case ends.

 **Extensions:**